dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 </div>
 ```

-Keep in mind: A custom validator is a function.
+**Keep in mind:** A custom validator is a function.
 The hard part of writing a custom validation rule is to ensure the appropriate return value. `null` if a FormControl is valid and a key and value pair if it is invalid.
 Where the key is the name of the validation rule and the value is true to add it to the validation errors.

+### Custom Validator with Parameters